arnavk09/arnavk09/README.md

 <br>

 I'm <b>Arnav Katgeri</b>, a Computer Science Sophomore at [Manipal University Jaipur](https://jaipur.manipal.edu).
 My love for code began when I was 16 and ever since I've nurtured and honed my skills.
-I began with Java and am currently learning Web Development and various frameworks.
+I began with Java and am currently working on Machine Learning, Python and its various frameworks.
 <br>
-- 🔭 I’m currently working on [Web Development (JS/EJS and ReactJS)](https://github.com/arnavk09/webdev)
+- 🔭 I’m currently working on [my Python skills](https://github.com/arnavk09/python-ml)

-- 🌱 I’m currently learning **React, JavaScript and NodeJS**
+- 🌱 I’m currently learning **Python for Machine Learning**

 - 👨‍💻 All of my projects are available [here](https://github.com/arnavk09)

-- 💬 Ask me about **JavaScript, Java and data structures**
+- 💬 Ask me about **JavaScript, Java, Python, ML and data structures**

 - 📫 How to reach me : **arnavkatgeri@gmail.com**